reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 With these changes, we can now see an exception message with `401 Unauthorized` exceptions as below:
 {{% image alt="settings" src="images/posts/spring-security-and-jwt/exceptionMsg.png" %}}

-However, it is important to note that `JwtFilter` only gets called for the endpoints that are secured by spring security through the spring security filter chain.
-In our case the endpoint is `/library/books/all`.
+**However, it is important to note that `JwtFilter` only gets called for the endpoints that are secured by spring security through the spring security filter chain.** In our case the endpoint is `/library/books/all`.
 Since, we have excluded the token endpoint `/token/create` from spring security, the exception handling done under `JwtAuthenticationEntryPoint` will not apply here.
-For such cases, let's handle exceptions using Spring's global exception handler.
+For such cases, we will handle exceptions using Spring's global exception handler.
 ````java
 @ControllerAdvice
 public class GlobalExceptionHandler {